Documentary Filmmaking – 5 Rules for Success!

 For our documentary, like most, we were comprised of a small team of enthusiastic filmmakers.
 Now, this film was Alana’s directorial debut.
 She wanted to keep us small with the ability to move at a moment’s notice.
 This kind of group required competence and malleability of personalities.

-There were two days where we had sound technicians record interviews.
+There were two days when we had sound technicians record interviews.
 For everything else, we recorded our own, attaching shotgun mics to our camera packages.
 We also had a producer who worked and stayed in communication with the Flores family.
 And as far as the Flores family themselves, they fed us and even offered to host our team some of the nights.
 Now, this is not something typically done by subjects, but the Flores family was the most gracious subjects I’ve ever encountered.

 DOCUMENTARY RULE 3: WORKING WITH A SMALL BUDGET